sigveks94/UQAI18/README.md

 STRATEGY - A VARIANT OF THE PRM:

-SAMPLE: Sample nodes randomly across the board - discard nodes in collision
+SAMPLE: Sample nodes randomly across the board - discard nodes in collision - nodes must be sampled on either the same x-or y-value of neigboring nodes since robot can only move boxes perpendicularly.

 EDGES: Connect the k nearest nodes with euclidean distance less than d.
 If this cannot be done, add additional nodes to the sample around the area of the troubled node - repeat until all nodes are connected to at least k other nodes.
 Include checking of edges so that they only allow edges that are "wide enough" to allow worst case scenario of boxes and agent to pass through crevice.
+All edges used to move boxes must be perpendicular.

 PATH: Connect start and goal node to a neighboring node and perform an a*-search to find a path.